-Chief Superintendent Yoram P. Lavon is an Associate at the International Institute for Counter-Terrorism (ICT) at the Interdisciplinary Center (IDC), Herzliya.
+Chief Superintendent Yoram P. Lavon is a Fellow at the International Institute for Counter-Terrorism (ICT) at the Interdisciplinary Center (IDC), Herzliya.
 He has retired from the Israel police (2013) after serving as the Crisis Negotiation Unit commander (2009-2013).
 He was with the Israel National Police for the last 20 years as a crisis manager and crisis negotiator.
 He’s worked as a crisis manager and crisis negotiator on hundreds of National, Terror, Criminal, Domestic and new media crises.
 Those crises involved: Hostage taking, Suicide bombers, Kidnappings, Civil riots & massive suicide attempts, Barricading, Suicides attempts, Hunger strikes at prison, Cults, Missing soldiers and many others.
 He is also an expert in psychological profiling and Polygraph.

 Mr. Lavon has a master degree in Psychology and was qualified as a negotiator by the FBI course in Quantico and by the New Scotland Yard course in Hendon.